planning a trip to

 Here is what you need to know: Argentina Travel Guide

-There is no other place like Argentina!
-Country of extremes, that goes from frozen cold mountain peaks to sweltering forests, Argentina is a country where you can experience all kind of weather.
+There’s no place quite like Argentina!
+Located in South America, this country of extremes stretches from frozen mountain peaks to sweltering forests, offering a diverse range of climates and landscapes where you can experience almost every type of weather.

-We spent a month and half traveling this stunning land, discovered amazing people, learnt Tango, tasting local wine and got our eyes full of souvenirs.
+We spent a month and a half traveling through this stunning country, meeting incredible people, learning to dance the tango, tasting world-class local wines, and filling our hearts with unforgettable memories.

-Argentina has a lot to offer for tourist.
-Buenos Aires is an amazing capital city and our favourite so far in South America.
-In the north you have the largest waterfall in Iguazu and the famous area of Salta.
-In the center, the winery of Mendoza and the highest peak of the Andes, and in the South Patagonia with numerous hikes and breath-taking landscape.
+Argentina has so much to offer tourists.
+Buenos Aires, the vibrant capital, is an amazing city and our favorite so far in South America.
+In the north, you’ll find the awe-inspiring Iguazu Falls, the largest waterfall system in the world, and the unique landscapes of Salta.
+In the center, explore the renowned wineries of Mendoza and visit Aconcagua, the highest peak in the Andes.
+To the south, Patagonia offers countless hikes and breathtaking scenery that will leave you speechless.

 About

-Argentina is a huge country and the 8th largest country in the world and the 2nd in South America after Brazil.
+Argentina is a vast country, ranking as the 8th largest in the world and the 2nd largest in South America, after Brazil.

-The blue and white colors were chosen by Manuel Belgrano, the leader of the Argentinian revolution against Spain, and represent the blue sky parting to reveal white clouds, as is said to have happened when the Liberation demonstration began in Buenos Aires, Argentina, on May 25, 1810
+The blue and white colors of the Argentinian flag were chosen by Manuel Belgrano, the leader of Argentina’s revolution against Spain.
+They symbolize the blue sky parting to reveal white clouds, a phenomenon said to have occurred during the Liberation demonstrationin Buenos Aires on May 25, 1810.

-Tango is a partner and social dance that originated from Argentina in the 1880s.
-It is the result of a combination of African Candombe, Spanish-Cuban Habanera, and Argentinian Milonga.
-It was practiced in the brothels and bars of ports, where business owners employed bands to entertain their patrons with music
+Tango is a partner and social dance that originated in Argentina in the 1880s, blending influences from African Candombe, Spanish-Cuban Habanera, and Argentinian Milonga.
+Initially, it was practiced in the brothels and bars of port cities, where business owners hired bands to entertain their patrons with lively and passionate music.

-Mate is the national beverage in Argentina, Uruguay and Paraguay.
-It is prepared by steeping dried leaves of yerba-maté in hot water and is served with a metal straw from a shared hollow calabash gourd.
-In Argentina, a cup of Mate is mostly shared between people
+Mate is the national beverage of Argentina, Uruguay, and Paraguay.
+It is made by steeping dried yerba-maté leaves in hot water and is traditionally served with a metal straw (called a bombilla) from a shared hollow calabash gourd.
+In Argentina, drinking Mate is a social ritual, often shared among friends or family as a symbol of connection and hospitality.

 What to expect?

-Plugs: The plugs in Argentina are type I. The standard voltage is 220V with a frequency of 50hz.
+Plugs: The plugs in Argentina are type I, with a standard voltage of 220V and a frequency of 50 Hz.
+Make sure to bring an adapter if your devices use a different plug type.

 Buenos Aires